rust-lang/book/src/ch17-04-streams.md

 on sequences of long-running operations, or throttle user interface events to avoid doing needless work.

-Let’s start by building a little stream of messages, similar to what we might see from a WebSocket or other real-time communication protocols.
+Let’s start by building a little stream of messages, as a stand-in for a stream of data we might see from a WebSocket or another real-time communication protocol.
 In Listing 17-33, we create a function `get_messages` which returns `impl Stream<Item = String>`.
 For its implementation, we create an async channel, loop over the first ten letters of the English alphabet, and send them across the channel.

 We also use a new type: `ReceiverStream`, which converts the `rx` receiver from the `trpl::channel` into a `Stream` with a `next` method.
 Back in `main`, we use